 That's not going anywhere in the U.S. Senate.

-You were very clear if the Democrats go down the road of endless nonstop investigation, you're all right with that because you're just gonna do the same thing in the Senate.
+If the Democrats go down the road of endless nonstop investigation, you're all right with that because you're just going to do the same thing in the Senate.

 What do you mean by that specifically?